JuliusTechCo/JuliusGraph/README.md

   the server is restarted.

 Ideally, tutorials should be read in order.
 This is because some tutorials depend on concepts explained in previous ones.
-However, we have you covered even if you are short in time!.
+However, we have you covered even if you are short on time!.
 In that case, we recommend reading (at least):
 * [Quick Start](https://JuliusTechCo.github.io/JuliusGraph/dev/pages/t001_quickstart.html),
 * [MapReduce](https://JuliusTechCo.github.io/JuliusGraph/dev/pages/t003_mapreduce.html) and
 * [Distributed Machine Learning Pipeline](https://JuliusTechCo.github.io/JuliusGraph/dev/pages/t004_bagging.html).

-Those tutorials should be enough to checkout some powerful features.
+Those tutorials should give you some good ideas on the power of graph computing on Julius' Graph Engine.

 ### Running a Tutorial